beyescay/memento/README.md

 # Memento - Let's Learn!
 <p align="center"><img src="images/desc.png" width="400" height="600" /></p>

-For a much shorter description of the project and also for instructions on how to build and run this project, check out this [README](CAPSTONE_README.md).
-But if you are looking for some fun read, then read on!

 ## So, who are you?

 Hi there, I am Memento!

 I am a simple chatbot style app written in C++ that helps you to remember information forever.
-I make use of the `"Hermann-Ebbinghaus'"` forgetting curve, and the concept of `"Spaced-Repitition"` to help users to retain information in their memory forever.
+I make use of the `Hermann Ebbinghaus` forgetting curve, and the concept of `"Spaced Repitition"` to help users to retain information in their memory forever.

+If you are looking for a much shorter description about me, and also for instructions on how to build and run me, check out this [CAPSTONE README](CAPSTONE_README.md).
+But if you are looking for some fun read, then read on!

 ## Sorry, I forgot your name!
 Can you tell me yours again?